risk-first/website/practices/Testing.md

 For example, ensuring the UI "looks ok and doesn't glitch" is entirely _subjective_:  you'll need to express this in a manual test.
 Manual Tests are often described in [Test Plans](https://en.wikipedia.org/wiki/Test_plan) and [Test Scripts](https://en.wikipedia.org/wiki/Test_script) in order to ensure repeatability, and manage [Process Risk](Process-Risk).

 Since manual tests carry much higher per-use cost to run, there is a tendency to want to save this cost by doing _fewer releases_.
 After all, fewer releases means less manual testing, but this may increase [Process Risk](Process-Risk).

+How do you decide whether to keep a test manual, or automate?
+The more _automated_ a test is, the more cheaply it can be re-used.
+However, the process of automation can take longer, and so adds [Schedule Risk](Schedule-Risk).
+Whether or not it's worth automating is to some extend going to depend on how much you [value future time](Risk-Theory).

 ### White-Box and Black-Box Testing